Bad Wurzach: History

 In 1904, the Rossberg-Wurzach railway opened.
 In 1936, the first moor-bath treatments were made available in the nunnery of Maria Rosengarten.
 Due to the disbandment of the administrative district of Leutkirch in 1938, Wurzach became part of the county of Wangen.

-During the German occupation of the Channel Islands during World War II, many residents of the islands born in Great Britain were arrested and deported to Bad Wurzach.
+During the German occupation of the Channel Islands during World War II, many residents of the islands born in Great Britain were arrested and deported to Bad Wurzach, to be housed in camp "Ilag V-C".
 Despite wartime privations, friendships grew and a formal twinning was eventually made with Saint Helier, capital of Jersey.

 In 1950, the town was granted the title of "Bad" along with spa town honours.
 With the municipal reform of 1972, the communities mentioned above in the town subdivisions became part of the town of Bad Wurzach.
 Since 1996, the town has undergone extensive restoration and repair, and modern buildings have been added as part of a reconditioning programme.

 Annexation

 In the course of the Gemeindegebietsreform in Baden-Württemberg (county reform of 1972 in the state of Baden-Württemberg) the following, up until then solitary, communities were suburbanized and became part of Bad Wurzach: